RIPE-NCC/ripe-atlas-tools/PACKAGING.md

 ### Status

-Apollon is working with the RIPE Atlas team to ensure that the package conforms to Debian standards and has volunteered to submit everything once it's ready.
+Apollon has imported the project to [debian tree](https://tracker.debian.org/pkg/ripe-atlas-tools).

+## Ubuntu

+### Status

+Apollon's work in debian has made it also to Ubuntu.

 ## Arch